Oekn5w/horizon-load-remover/README.md

 #### Macro import:
 * Right click on the macro section and select `Import`
-* Paste the string from [files/import-macros/1080p.txt](files/import-macros/1080p.txt) into the box
+* Paste the string from [files/import-macros/1080p-eng-default.txt](files/import-macros/1080p-eng-default.txt) into the box
-* Select the image source according to your setup
+* Select the Horizon source according to your setup
 * Select the path to the image

 #### Macro manual setup: